 Or add tremella mushrooms to your favorite soup, dessert, smoothie, juice or more.
 They make for a nourishing tea, and can also be incorporated into homemade face masks.

 - Tremella mushrooms, also known as snow fungus or beauty mushrooms, have been used for centuries for their skin benefits.
+An easy way to get tremella into your diet is with Further Food Vanilla Collagen with Tremella Mushrooms.

 - Tremella mushrooms are high in Vitamin D, rich in antioxidants and minerals.